seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Dear lady, welcome home.

 **PORTIA**
-We have been praying for our husbands’ healths,
+We have been praying for our husbands' healths,
 Which speed, we hope, the better for our words.
-Are they return’d?
+Are they return'd?

 **LORENZO**
 Madam, they are not yet;